Foods High in Vitamin A

 • Pork

 Many people may remember their grandparents or parents urging them to eat liver.
-Turkey, beef, goose and duck liver all contain high amounts of vitamin A. If you enjoy organ meats, they are packed full of this important vitamin.
+Turkey, beef, goose and duck liver all contain good amounts of vitamin A. If you enjoy organ meats, they are packed full of this important vitamin.
 Other animal sources of vitamin A include eggs.

 Plant Food Sources